How Often Do You Need To Change Your Transmission Fluid

 Today’s automatic transmissions are completely electronic and have no link to anything mechanical inside your car.
 So, changing them is usually unnecessary if you drive relatively little.

 Even if your car is leaking transmission fluid from somewhere, it might be from a hose or gasket.
-It doesn’t mean that it is the actual transmission.
+It doesn’t mean that it is the actual transmission says Amsoil.

 Yes, if you are low on transmission fluid it can be very dangerous to drive your car.
-If you need to add transmission fluidOpens in a new tab.
+If you need to add transmission fluid, contact a mechanic or service center near you before driving your car.

 The transmission has many different components inside it, such as gears that convert power from gasoline into movement and torque for your wheels.